franciscof5/f5sites-wordpress-mysql-manager-wp-plugin-shell-2016/README.md

 1. First change settings in config-example.sh and rename it to config.sh

-2. Open terminal in that folder and run the command wpsql-cli
+2. Open terminal in that folder and run the command ./wpsql-cli.sh --commandname --tableprefix --databasename

+3. If you run ./install.sh you can just open terminal anywhere and run wpsql command with options

 ### WIZARD
 For a different approach than command line you can run the wizard just by